Memorable Manitobans: John Archibald “Jack” Campbell (1872-1963)

 Pilot Officer John Thompson Campbell, Canadian Virtual War Memorial.

 Obituary, Biographical Scrapbook B13, page 161, Manitoba Legislative Library.

-We thank Nathan Kramer, Ralph McLean, and Robert Huck for providing additional information used here.
+We thank Nathan Kramer, Ralph McLean, Robert Huck, and Oliver Bernuetz (Legislative Library of Manitoba) for providing additional information used here.

 This page was prepared by Gordon Goldsborough.